 After lunch, making an excuse of my illness, I allowed myself to have a nap in bed.

-In Underground, under the close supervision from my mother-in-law, I replaced Sahtik-and-Ahshaut's bending bed with a wooden door I brought from the neighboring rundown apartment block.
+In the Underground, under the close supervision from my mother-in-law, I replaced Sahtik-and-Ahshaut's folding bed with the wide wooden door leaf that I pillaged off the staircase entrance in the rundown 2-storied apartment block.

-The door put horizontally upon block-stones became a sturdy support for a rusty iron bedstead.
+The door, put horizontally upon block-stones, became a sturdy support for the mesh-frame from an iron spring bedstead.

 (Armenian borrowing from Greek) "freedom fighter". relative cannot find boards to order a coffin.

-To wind up this news digest I, full of hope and optimism, say
+To wind up the current digest of news I, full of hope and optimism, say – 'Good night.'